Giles Weather Station: Climate

-Giles is in an area that has a desert climate (Köppen climate classification BWh) with hot summers and mild winters.
+Giles Weather Station has a hot desert climate (Köppen: BWh) with very hot summers with irregular rainfall and mild, dry winters.
+Giles has high insolation, with 194.3 clear days and 3491.4 sunshine hours annually.
 Rainfall is highly variable; recorded annual values have ranged from 38.0 mm in 1961 to 843.4 mm in 2001.
 The periodic southward movement of the monsoon trough and ex-tropical cyclones cause heavy rain events in the wetter months from November to March.
-Dry spells often occur, particularly in winter; the longest period without rain was 125 days from 17 May to 21 September 1961.
+Dry spells often occur, particularly in winter; the longest period without rain was 156 days from 18 April to 20 September 1961.